Handbook for Room 104-Please read to the end.

 the amount of money

-the purpose for the money (book money, party money, etc)
+the purpose for the money (book money, party money, class parents request, etc)

 Birthdays are a special day in many children’s lives.
 However, not all families can afford elaborate celebrations, not all families celebrate birthdays, celebrations consume a great deal of teaching time and many children have life-threatening allergies.
 These are some of the reasons that we do not have birthday celebrations in class.

-On your child’s birthday, they will receive a card created by a classmate, and we will sing.
+On your child’s birthday, they will receive a card created by a classmate and signed by the whole Room 104 community, and we will sing and dance in his/her honor.
+Additionally, as part of science, the birthday child will travel around the sun in a simulation activity to model patterns across the sky.
+They will travel around the sun as many years as they have been on earth.
 At the monthly school-wide celebration your child will also be honored.
 Summer birthdays will receive cards and stickers during the last weeks of school.

 Our class does not have a designated time for show and tell.
 When a child has a special item (photo, drawing, painting, item found in nature, etc.) that corresponds to the curriculum, it is encouraged for him/her to share that item by discussing it and then putting it out at the discovery table.
 We do reconnect each Monday morning as a school family and verbally share something that we did over the weekend.